weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ### Available model

-Currently, Vertex PaLM has the `textembedding-gecko-001` model available.
-Specify it as a part of the schema as shown below.
+You can specify the model as a part of the schema as shown below.

 ```json
 {